ameyanjarlekar/MRT/README.md

  For a direct access :
-1)o get output of direct livestream images from the video of IP_cam_10 use the code runningcode.py, you need the supporting codes "utils.py", "basictest.py" , "detect_ball.py" and the file "ew_model_num_coluoured.h5" for executing the code.The input is consistent with the rover having a 360 degree turn with images taken at particular angle intervals with the output being the angle at which the probability of the ball being placed is the maximum.
+1) To get output of direct livestream images from the video of IP_cam_10 use the code runningcode.py, you need the supporting codes "utils.py", "basictest.py" , "detect_ball.py" and the file "ew_model_num_coluoured.h5" for executing the code.The input is consistent with the rover having a 360 degree turn with images taken at particular angle intervals with the output being the angle at which the probability of the ball being placed is the maximum.
 2) The keras model, given the input images are in greyscale format are stored in  	new_model_num3_greyoutput.h5 while for coloured are stored in  	new_model_num_coluoured.h5 .
 3) Given the converted numpy array of imput images in greyscale or RGB accordingly, implementing the code basictest.py will provide the basic output.The code for the conversion of images to RGB or greyscale is provided in roverrover.py.
 4) The files "utils.py","detect_ball.py" are concerned with the making of cropped images from the original image at places where a green patch is observed.